alisaifee/coredis/docs/source/compatibility.rst

 HMGET
 *****

-Get the values of all the given hash fields
+Returns the values of all fields in a hash.

 - Documentation: `HMGET <https://redis.io/commands/hmget>`_
 - Implementation: :meth:`~coredis.Redis.hmget`